 Conservation has long been a traditional part of German development cooperation.
-KfW has over 20 years of experience with projects in this field and understands how to intelligently combine conservation and sustainable economic growth.
+KfW has almost 30 years of experience with projects in this field and understands how to intelligently combine conservation and sustainable economic growth.
 It is a global leader when it comes to developing and implementing innovative financing solutions for areas including conservation.

-On behalf of the German Federal Government, KfW currently contributes to the financing of nearly 600 conservation areas in over 60 countries around the world, covering a total area of around 1.6 million km2.
-That is more than the area of Germany, France, Poland and Italy put together.
+On behalf of the German Federal Government, KfW currently contributes to the financing of nearly 740 conservation areas and OECM areas in 60 countries and regions around the world, covering a total area of around 1.8 million km2.
+That is more than the area of Germany, France, Poland and Sweden put together.
 Its promotional activities focus on Latin America and Africa.
-This focus includes 22 areas that have been declared as UNESCO World Heritage Sites.
-This means that one seventh of all World Heritage Sites in developing countries are supported by KfW on behalf of the Federal Government.
-KfW also supports 36 Ramsar sites with the aim of preserving wetlands.
+This includes 27 areas that have been declared as UNESCO World Heritage Sites.
+This means that nearly one seventh of all World Heritage Sites in developing countries are supported by KfW on behalf of the Federal Government.
+KfW also supports 29 Ramsar sites with the aim of preserving wetlands.

-Over half of the ecosystems protected are tropical forests.
+Over half of the protected areas are primarily forests.
 In addition to its goal of expanding the area under protection, KfW is also involved in ensuring that these regions are managed effectively and fairly.
 For instance, it invests in the administration structures and buildings in protected areas, as well as contributing to equipment, staff training, checkpoints, markings and vehicles, plus measures to promote sustainable use of resources by local communities.